 PLEASE NOTE: Your browser MUST accept “Cookies” to utilize this service.
 Each browser handles Cookies uniquely.
 Please check with your browser software manufacturer to determine how to verify that your settings will accept Cookies

-Education is key to your understanding of the safeguards that should be employed to help you reduce your risk for fraudulent activity when banking online.
+Education is key to understanding the safeguards that should be employed to help you reduce your risk for fraudulent activity when banking online.
 There are precautions that you should take to protect your PC from viruses and malware.

 What You Should Do:

 Ideally, use a dedicated computer for online banking ONLY and a separate computer for email, surfing the Internet and online shopping.
 This is the best way to prevent the possibility of malicious software infecting the computer you use for online banking.
 Computer technology advances (e.g. ‘Notebook’ laptops) have made the purchase of a dedicated computer an inexpensive means of protection.